bcko/Ud-FS-LinuxServerConfig-LightSail/L02_Linux_Security.md

 ## Introduction to /etc/passwd

-So where is finger retrieving all of this information such as our user name, our home directories, the shell?
+- finger retrieves all of this information such as our user name, home directories, the shell from `etc/passwd`.
-Much of this information is found within a file that stores information about each user.
-This file is called etc/passwd.
-Let's take a look at that file using the cat command.
-Each line within this file is an entry for a single user, and each entry has a number of fields that are separated by colon characters.
+- Each line within this file is an entry for a single user
+- each entry has a number of fields that are separated by colon characters.
-Let's find the entry for our current user, vagrant.
 The line looks like this,
 vagrant: x:1000:1000: :/home/vagrant:/bin/bash.
-These two numbers 1000:1000 might be different on your system, but that's okay.
-It's nothing to worry about.
-The first field reads vagrant and that's this users username.
-The second field used to store encrypted passwords.
-Historically storing encrypted passwords in this file wasn't an issue as the hardware was too slow to crack a well chosen password.
-These days, almost every distribution will just insert a character that is ignored in this field.
-In this case, ubuntu uses an x.
-The third and fourth field store your user ID and group ID.
-We'll discuss these a bit more when we get into talking about file permissions.
-There's a fifth field here that may be hard to see since it doesn't include any text.
-It's empty.
-This field is used to store a better description about this user.
-You can see one user does have a better description here.
-Gnat's and then this full description, gnats bug reporting system admin.
-The last two fields are the user's home directory and finally, the user's default shell.
-Our home directory is /home/vagrant as we already knew.
-And our default shell is bin/bash.

 **/etc/passwd**